opendocsg/slw-judgments-backfill/2018_SGHC_80/report.md

 (1) Updating construction

-28     An updating construction is based on the presumption that the Legislature intends the court to apply to an ongoing statute a construction that continuously updates its wording to allow for changes since the statute was framed: _Comptroller of Income Tax v MT_ [2006] 3 SLR(R) 688 (“ _CIT_ ”) at [44], citing FAR Bennion, _Statutory Interpretation: A Code_ (Butterworths, 4th Ed, 2002) at p 762.
+28     An updating construction is based on the presumption that the Legislature intends the court to apply to an ongoing statute a construction that continuously updates its wording to allow for changes since the statute was framed: _Comptroller of Income Tax v MT_ <span class="citation">[2006] 3 SLR(R) 688</span> (“ _CIT_ ”) at [44], citing FAR Bennion, _Statutory Interpretation: A Code_ (Butterworths, 4th Ed, 2002) at p 762.

 29     In _CIT_ , the court was faced with two statutes which had a link to each other, but only one was later amended.
 The question before the court was whether an updating construction should be applied to the statute (which had not been amended) by importing the effect of the amendment that was made to the other statute.
 The court in _CIT_ applied a three-stage analytical framework (at [46][47]) in determining whether an updating construction should be applied: